David Marsden

 David Charles Marsden (born in Toronto, Ontario) is a Canadian radio broadcaster.
 Initially operating under the on-air name of Dave Mickie, with much fast-talking patter, he was a notable Toronto DJ of the 1960s who attracted critical attention from Marshall McLuhan.
-Reinventing himself, and using his real name of David Marsden, he became a much more laid-back free-form DJ, notably at CHOM in Montreal and CHUM-FM in Toronto in the 1970s.
+Reinventing himself, and using his real name of David Marsden, he became a much more laid-back free-form DJ, notably at CHOM in Montreal then CHUM-FM in Toronto in the 1970s.
 He then became the driving force behind Brampton, Ontario radio station CFNY in the 1980s, becoming an influential figure in the Canadian music industry by giving many Canadian and international alternative rock artists major Canadian radio exposure.
 During his stint at CFNY, his nickname (often referred to on-air) was "The Mars Bar".

 Marsden currently runs the on-air streaming service nythespirit.com.

 Early career

+Raised in a foster family in Stratford, Ontario, Marsden took on the name "Dave Mickie" using the last name of his foster parents.
 Under the name Dave Mickie, he was the original manager of The Revols, a Stratford, Ontario rock band in the late 1950s whose famous members included, Richard Manuel, who would later become part of The Band; Ken Kalmusky, who played with Ian and Sylvia and Great Speckled Bird; and, John Till who formed, and played guitar in, Janis Joplin's Full Tilt Boogie Band.
 He later became one of Canada's pioneering rock DJs on radio, joining Chatham's CFCO in 1963.
 Bored with the station's commercial easy listening music, he reportedly brought in some of his own records one night, breaking format and hosting in an uncharacteristically dynamic style.
-He was fired the next morning, but was quickly rehired after the station learned that his experiment had increased the station's ratings.
+He was fired the next morning, but was quickly rehired after the station learned his experiment had increased the station's ratings.

 He was later hired at CKEY in Toronto where he was called "the most controversial thing on Toronto radio."
 He parted ways with CKEY after just five months.
 He became host of Music Hop on CBC Television in 1965, succeeding Alex Trebek.
 He also started writing a column for the Toronto Star in the same year.
 He was the subject of a chapter in Marshall McLuhan's book Understanding Media, which lauded his unique hosting style: